-Well in case you’re still finding it hard to properly care for them, these few tips might help.
+Well, in case you’re still finding it hard to care for them properly, these few tips might help.

 1. Be Nice To Them

-One of the best ways to be nice to your cuticle is, never cut them.
-When you trim or cut your cuticles, you’re indirectly inviting bacteria’s which is not good for the health of your nails.
+One of the best ways to be kind to your cuticle is, never cut them.
+When you trim or cut your cuticles, you’re indirectly inviting bacteria’s which is not suitable for the health of your nails.

-So the bottom line is, don’t cut or trim, rather push them back.
+So the bottom line is, don’t cut or trim, slightly push them back.

 2. Moisturise More

-If you want to prevent your cuticle from getting dry, cracked or from peeling, then it’s best to keep them moisturized always.
+If you want to prevent your cuticle from getting dry, cracked or from peeling, then it’s best to keep them moisturised always.

-Moisturizing them literally doesn’t take much only that you’ll be needing a good moisturizer for this purpose.
+Moisturising them doesn’t take much only that you’ll be needing an excellent moisturiser for this purpose.

-For example, AAD recommends using original petroleum jelly but I personally won’t recommend that for this reasons.
+For example, AAD recommends using original petroleum jelly, but I won’t recommend that for these reasons.